mandavaravi1/fraudDetection/readme.md

 e)	Scale the numeric values using the standard scaler.
 3) Clustering - KMeans model created during training is loaded, and clusters for the preprocessed prediction data is predicted.
 4) Prediction - Based on the cluster number, the respective model is loaded and is used to predict the data for that cluster.
-5) Once the prediction is made for all the clusters, the predictions along with the Wafer names are saved in a CSV file at a given location, and the location is returned to the client.
+5) Once the prediction is made for all the clusters, the predictions along with the target values  are saved in a CSV file at a given location, and the location is returned to the client.